Allison’s Stage 2C Colorectal Cancer Story

 Mentally preparing for surgery and overall treatment

-I’d never had any major surgery in my life, so not knowing what was going to actually happen, was I going to have dreams?
+I’d never had any major surgery in my life, so not knowing what was going to actually happen — was I going to have dreams?
 A tube?
-How my life was going to change?
+How was my life was going to change?

 The mental aspect of it, I wanted to go in mentally able to handle whatever I was going to wake up to.

 It was 14 hours of surgery.
 It was very long.
 As you can imagine, those surgeries are complicated.
 They get a lot of people involved.
-Every two or three hours they go out and tell my parents.
+Every 2 or 3 hours, they go out and tell my parents.

 Tip: have caregivers give updates through surgery and treatment